 Fill the water tank and reconnect the power supply.
 When you turn on the switch, watch to make sure that the water pump is operating appropriately.
 Check the lines from the pump to the pads to make certain that they are all clear and that water is getting distributed correctly and evenly to the pads.
 Make sure the blower is functioning correctly and that the belt and other components are secure and doing their jobs.
 You should feel a temperature difference below at the indoor vents within a few minutes.

-If you notice a leak or if something does not sound, look, or smell quite right, give Delta Disaster Services a call.
+If you notice a leak or if something does not sound, look, or smell quite right, give Delta Restoration Services a call.
 We can refer you to one of our licensed associate companies and get you up and running before it gets really hot.
 We may be able to help you troubleshoot some problems over the phone.
 Either way, we will help get you cool and comfortable in time for the hot weather ahead.

 Air Conditioning Prep for Spring